nomad-coe/nomad-schema-plugin-example/README.md

       python_package: nomad_analysis
 ```

 You also need to add the `src` folder to the `PYTHONPATH` of the Python environment of your local NOMAD installation.
-With this, `nomad_analysis` package can be found by Python.
+With this, `nomad_analysis` package can be found by Python virtual environment of NOMAD.
 Either run the following every time you start a new terminal for running the appworker, or add it to your virtual environment in `{path to local NOMAD installation}/.pyenv/bin/activate` file:

 ```sh
 export PYTHONPATH="$PYTHONPATH:{path to the root of nomad-analysis repo}/src"
 ```

-### Run linting
+### Run linting and auto-formatting

 ```sh
 ruff check .
 ```

-### Run auto-formatting

-This is entirely optional.
-To add this as a check in github actions pipeline, uncomment the `ruff-formatting` step in `./github/workflows/actions.yaml`.

 ```sh
 ruff format .
 ```
+Ruff auto-formatting is also a part of the GitHub workflow actions.
+Make sure that before you make a Pull Request, `ruff format .` runs in your local without any errors otherwise the workflow action will fail.

 ## Next steps